 Stay beside him and let him decide when he’s ready to do a little exploring.
 Keep the leash loose and follow behind your cat, but don’t force him to venture farther than he’s ready.
-If he becomes frightened, guide him back to where you started your walk instead of picking him up.

 Keep in mind that walking a cat is different from walking a dog.
 While your cat may happily accompany you on long walks, he may prefer to simply sniff around your yard and doze in the sun.
 Other cats may hike for a little while and then nestle atop your backpack and let you do all the work.

 Regardless, it’s important to pay attention to what your cat is comfortable doing; don’t force him outside his comfort zone.
 Just like at home, your kitty is the one who’s calling the shots.

 Additional leash-walking tips

 Don’t let your leashed cat walk out the door on his own.
 Carry him outside every time.

 “I always recommend that pet parents carry their cat outdoors, rather than letting the cat walk outdoors on his own,” Miller said.
 “The reason is to reduce the tendency for door-dashing when the leash is not on: A cat who is used to walking out of his own accord when the leash is on probably will try to do that at other times as well.”